 HIS 106 History of Western Civilization.
 3-4 cr.
 Survey of Western Civilization from the Renaissance to Contemporary times, emphasizing the further development of Western culture, political institutions and economic institutions, including reference to the interaction among the peoples of the modern world.
-SS.
+SS/HU.

 HIS 110 History of the American Frontier.
 3 cr.
-American expansion focusing on the Turnerhypothesis, land policy, territorial evolution, Indian policy, mining, lumbering, and fishing frontiers, the Cattleman's West, transportation and the literary uses of the West.
+American expansion focusing on the Turner-hypothesis, land policy, territorial evolution, Indian policy, mining, lumbering, and fishing frontiers, the Cattleman's West, transportation and the literary uses of the West.
 SS.

 HIS 111 Ancient History.
 3-4 cr.
-Survey of the history of civilization from the beginnings in Egypt and Babylonia through the Classical Greek and Hellenistic periods with emphasis on institutional and social development.
+Survey of the history of civilization from the beginnings in Mesopotamia through Classical Greece with emphasis on institutional and social development.
 HU.

 HIS 112 Ancient History.
 3-4 cr.
-Survey of the history of civilization during the Roman Republic and Empire to the year 500 with emphasis on institutional and social development.
+Survey of the history of civilization from Alexander the Great through the fall of the Roman Empire with emphasis on institutional and social development.
 HU.